null

 Find the Right Mouthpiece - Match the Tool to the Job

-• Materials include silver plated brass and Hybrid mouthpieces, which consist of a medical grade ceramic polymer rim and cup liner bonded to a brass base.
+• Materials include silver-plated brass and our Hybrid models, which combine a medical-grade ceramic polymer rim and cup liner with a brass base.

 Hybrid mouthpieces are available with an angled rim for players with a significant overbite.